Remaining TODOs: 44

 These identities can come in handy when computing the Jacobean.

-Theorem 1.15 (Taylor's Theorem for multivariate functions): For , if ,
+Theorem 1.5.1 (Taylor's Theorem for multivariate functions): For , if ,

 Here, the brackets with partial derivatives inside are carrying out operator algebra - they are not multiplication, but follow the same distributive rules so can be though of as so.

-The taylor polynomials up to degree 2 can be written a bit more nicely:
+The Taylor polynomials up to degree 2 can be written a bit more nicely:

 For higher powers, we need tensors which are beyond the scope of this course.